-The design and web development was done by Louis Frankland and Paul Dickie of Prompt Creative Consultancy based in Southwater.
+The design and web development was done by Lu Frankland and Paul Dickie of Prompt Creative Consultancy based in Southwater.
 They were the inspiration for the technical design of the hub as an interactive social networking tool.

 A small project team of Henfield volunteers put in many hundreds of hours work, identifying the community requirements, engaging support, publicising the work and testing the website.
 Dozens more people helped with contacting organisations, providing content and other aspects of the work.
 We are grateful to them all.

 The Hub is very different to the traditional village website.
 First and foremost, it differs in the way that every club, society, charity, community organisation and business can have its own pages on the Hub, which they can update as often as they like with the latest news, stories and events.